menukipeiris/ORM-Assignment001/README.md

-# **ORM(Object-Relational Mapping) Supplementary Assignment**
+# **ORM Supplementary Assignment 01**

 ## **Annotations**

 #### **@Entity Annotation**

-This annotation, part of the javax. persistence package and is used at the class level and marks the class as a persistence entity.It signals to the JPA provider that this class should be treated as a table in the database.
+The @Entity annotation is used to mark a Java class as an entity, indicating that instances of this class will be persisted to a relational database.
+An entity in JPA represents a table in a database, and each instance of the entity corresponds to a row in that table.

 #### **@Id Annotation**

-The @Id annotation is inherited from javax. persistence.id, Indicating that the member-field below is the primary key of the current entity.
+The @Id annotation in Java is used to designate a field or property of an entity class as the primary key.

 #### **@GeneratedValue Annotation**

-The @GeneratedValue annotation is used to specify how the primary key values of an entity are generated.
+The @GeneratedValue annotation in Java, specifically within the context of the Java Persistence API (JPA), is used to specify how the primary key values for entities should be generated.

 #### **@OneToMany Annotation**

-@OneToMany annotation in Hibernate is used to obtain one-to-many relationships between two entities.
-It is used to map a collected-valued association where a single instance of an entity is mapped to multiple instances of another entity.
+This annotation is used to define a one to many relationship between two entities.

 #### **@ManyToOne Annotation**